bytedance/byteir/README.md

 Each ByteIR component technically can perform independently.
 There are pre-defined communication interface between components.

-### MHLO between frontends and compiler
+### Stablehlo between frontends and compiler
-ByteIR frontends and ByteIR compiler communicate through Mhlo dialect, which version might be updated during development.
+ByteIR frontends and ByteIR compiler communicate through Stablehlo dialect, which version might be updated during development.

-This also implies whatever frontend generating Mhlo with a compatible version can work with ByteIR compiler, and also whatever compiler consuming Mhlo with a compatible version can work with ByteIR frontends.
+This also implies whatever frontend generating Stablehlo with a compatible version can work with ByteIR compiler, and also whatever compiler consuming Stablehlo with a compatible version can work with ByteIR frontends.

 ### ByRE between compiler and runtime

 ByteIR compiler and ByteIR runtime communicates through ByRE format, which version might be updated during development.
-ByRE dialect is defined as a kind of ByRE format in ByteIR compiler, currently supporting a textual form for ByteIR compiler and runtime.
+ByRE dialect is defined as a kind of ByRE format in ByteIR compiler, currently supporting emitting a textual form or bytecode with versioning for ByteIR compiler and runtime.

-The bytecode form of ByRE dialect with versioning will come very soon.
 Other ByRE formats are under development.